bharatrajagopalan/docusaurus-docker/README.md

      --version=3
 ```

-Using docker , the same `scripts/pdf.sh` is executed from within the container, hence the same file can be edited.
+Using docker , the same `scripts/pdf.sh` is executed from within the container when using `PDF` with the package icon on the status bar, hence the same file can is reused.

 ```bash
 docker run --network="host" \